 If you’re using a lamp that requires batteries, don’t glue it on or it will be tricky to change the batteries.

-5Add a Top Coat
+5Add a Protective Coat

 Finally, add a few coats of polyurethane (or an equivalent protective product) to the painted surfaces.
 Follow the directions on the product label and allow everything to dry thoroughly between coats.